-- The overall view of the Subcommittee is that the LDRD Program provides a unique combination of high-level laboratory-driven strategic research and "blue sky", investigator driven, fundamental research based upon individual innovation in a framework that has constructive federal, laboratory and external oversight at multiple levels. - Overall, the LDRD program appears to be very well run and monitored, in accordance with the intent of the DOE program, and with processes that couple innovation at the
+The overall view of the Subcommittee is that the LDRD Program provides a unique combination of high-level laboratory-driven strategic research and "blue sky", investigator-driven, fundamental research based upon individual innovation in a framework that has constructive federal, laboratory and external oversight at multiple levels.

-Laboratory and individual scientist level with the Nation's anticipated future security, energy, science and engineering needs.

-- Both the level of funding and the LDRD funding mechanisms are appropriate and necessary for the Labs to continue to perform at their present high levels of R&D for the DOE. - A more systematic approach to monitoring the long-term impact of the LDRD program at the Labs would make it easier for the great successes of the program to be more widely understood and appreciated.
+- Overall, the LDRD program appears to be very well run and monitored, in accordance with the intent of the DOE program, and with processes that couple innovation at the Laboratory and individual scientist level with the Nation's anticipated future security, energy, science and engineering needs. - The LDRD funding mechanisms are appropriate and necessary for the Labs to continue to perform at their present high levels of R&D for the DOE and NNSA.
+Given their success and return on investment that has come from LDRD, an increase in the percent of expenditures going into LDRD could well be warranted. - A more systematic approach to monitoring the long-term impact of the LDRD program at the Labs would make it easier for the great successes of the program to be more widely understood and appreciated.